symonk/symonk.github.io/_posts/2017-08-02-the-hypertext-transfer-protocol.md

 The Set-Cookie Response header can contain more than just the cookies name/value, it can also include a number of different attributes which can be used.

-- Set a date the cookie valid until by specifying the **expires** attribute, when not set explicitly the - - cookie expiration will only live in the current browser session.
+- Set a date the cookie is valid until by specifying the **expires** attribute, when not set explicitly the cookie expiration will only live in the current browser session.

 - Set the cookie only to be transmitted under HTTPS conditions by specifying the **secure** attribute

-- Prevent the cookie being access via client side javascript (document.cookie; for example) using the **HttpOnly** attribute.
+- Prevent the cookie being accessed via client side javascript (document.cookie; for example) using the **HttpOnly** attribute.

 - Specify which domain the cookie is valid for using the **domain** attribute (strictly limited to the same or parent of the domain in which the cookie is received).